 The original Milton Keynes City FC was founded as Bletchley and WIPAC FC in 1956 and joined the Southern League.
 In 1957 they changed their name to Bletchley Town before changing again in 1974 to Milton Keynes City FC, making them the first representative football club of Milton Keynes.
 In 1980 the club reached the final of the Berks and Bucks Senior Cup, winning the match against Aylesbury United 2-0 in front of a crowd of over 2000.

-Then in 1979 Ron Noades and Sam Hamman bought the club and appointed fellow Wimbledon FC directors Bernie Coleman and Jimmy Rose to the board.
-Ron Noades expressed his wish to bring Wimbledon FC to Milton Keynes and merge the two clubs together.
-However, this never happened and Ron Noades took up a new role with Crystal Palace instead in 1981.
+In 1979 Ron Noades and Sam Hamman bought the club for a nominal amount and appointed fellow Wimbledon directors Bernie Coleman and Jimmy Rose to the board.
+Ron Noades expressed his wish to move Wimbledon Football Club to Milton Keynes and merge it with MK City.
+However this never happened and Ron Noades left Wimbledon for Crystal Palace in 1981.
 During the 1980/81 season the club finished bottom of the Southern League Midland Division and repeated the placing during the 1982/83 season with no wins during the whole season.
 At the end of another poor season in 1983/84 the club was relegated out of the Southern League and in 1985 the club folded.
-At this moment in time it is not known at what point Ron Noades and his Wimbledon FC associates left MK City FC.

 Milton Keynes Borough (Milton Keynes FC)